Pediatric Orthopedic Surgeons treating Spondylothoracic Dysostosis

 The trunk

-The physical section called the trunk, which runs from the neck to the abdomen may appear smaller.
-Furthermore, afflicted people may not reach a normal height and grow not as tall as their peers.
+The physical section called the trunk, which runs from the neck to the abdomen, may appear smaller.
+Furthermore, afflicted people may not reach a normal height and may not grow as tall as their peers.
 A short, immobile neck is possible in those who are affected.

 Reduced lung capacity